-During an unprecedented and difficult academic year, Lars Mucklejohn spoke to Professor Lisa Roberts, vice-chancellor of the University of Exeter, about some of the big issues facing students and what the university will look like in a post-pandemic world.
+During an unprecedented and difficult academic year, Lars Mucklejohn spoke to Professor Lisa Roberts, vice-chancellor of the University of Exeter, about some of the big issues facing students and what the university will look like post-lockdown.

 The full interview is available on the Anchor’s YouTube Channel.

-Coming in as vice-chancellor in September last year, Professor Roberts joined the university in the middle of the COVID-19 pandemic.
-She admitted that “it’s not been the year that anyone’s expected to have” and “it’s been a tough year, but there’s a lot that we should be proud of”.
+Becoming vice-chancellor in September last year, Professor Roberts joined the university in the middle of the COVID-19 pandemic.
+She admitted that “it’s not been the year that anyone’s expected to have”, and “it’s been a tough year, but there’s a lot that we should be proud of”.

 She revealed that the university has doubled its spending on mental health support during the pandemic while also discussing employability support and having students back on campus for the Festival of Discovery later this term, with maintaining a “dialogue with students” being central to the university’s approach to COVID-19.

-Another issue dominating student life is sexual harassment, with an open letter, which has over 600 signatures, calling for the university to introduce consent education during the next Freshers’ Week.
+Another issue dominating student life is sexual harassment and assault, with an open letter, which has over 600 signatures, calling for the university to introduce consent education during the next Freshers’ Week.
 The vice-chancellor said that she was “really saddened” by last month’s news that two students had been sexually assaulted on Streatham Campus.
-She stressed that the safety of women at Exeter “is absolutely paramount” and “it may be that we do put things in like some consent training”.
+She stressed that the safety of women at Exeter “is absolutely paramount”, and “it may be that we do put things in like some consent training”.

 In response to our readers’ concerns over the university’s confidence in its presence in Cornwall, the vice-chancellor said that “in our Strategy 2030, Cornwall will be a huge priority for potential expansion”.
 “I would like to see more students in Cornwall.
 I would like us to build on the real strength of some of the subjects that we have in Cornwall”, she added, stating an “absolute commitment to investment and making Cornwall really shine”.